shoharto/VPS-Setup-With-OpenLiteSpeed-CyberPanel/CyberPanel/Configuration/Nuxt-js.md

 ## Step-Three: Connect to Server with SSH

-To know how to connect to server by SSH for access read this [SSH Documentation](CyberPanel/Configuration/SSH.md).
+To know how to connect the server by SSH for access, read this [SSH Documentation](CyberPanel/Configuration/SSH.md).

 ## Step-Four: Install Node JS & NPM